MeganJackson1/API-Design/guidelines/Documentation.md

 }
 ```

-- If `pub-ready` is set to **true**, the file is published to the UAT environment.
+- If `pub-ready` is set to **true**, it will publish to the UAT environment.
 If **false**, will publish to the staging environment.

 ### Opening a PR to the Content Repository

 The Developer Portal ingests content from the [Documentation Repository](https://github.com/NewDayCards/NewDay.Docs.DevPortal.Content).
-It contains two folders that are of note, `internal` and `external`.
-Depending whether or not your API is public, choose the folder accordingly.
-Under both of these there is a `api` folder and a `editorial` folder; your API should be uploaded to the `api` folder.
+It contains two directories that are of note, `internal` and `external`.
+Depending whether or not your API is public, choose the directory accordingly.
+Under both of these there is a `api` directory and a `editorial` directory; your API should be uploaded to the `api` directory.

-Below is a representation of the folder structure of the repo:
+Below is a representation of the directory structure of the repo:

 ```
 .